griptape-ai/griptape-nodes-example-with-app/README.md

 1. The Streamlit app loads [published_nodes_workflow.py](published_nodes_workflow.py) which defines the Griptape Nodes workflow
 2. User inputs are organized across multiple tabs for better organization
 3. Session state preserves all inputs across page refreshes
-4. When the user clicks "Run Griptape Nodes Workflow to Generate Audio":
+4. When the user clicks "Run Griptape Nodes Workflow to Generate Audio" (or "Re-run entire Griptape Nodes workflow"):
    - All inputs from all tabs are gathered
    - JSON game data is validated before submission
+   - Voice settings (stability, speed, voice_preset) are captured
-   - The `LocalWorkflowExecutor` executes the workflow with all inputs
+   - The `LocalWorkflowExecutor` executes the workflow with all inputs and `run_voice_generation_only=False`
    - The workflow generates voice and music audio files
+   - Voice parameter tracking is updated for change detection
+5. When the user adjusts voice settings and clicks "Re-run voice generation":
+   - Only voice-related parameters are sent to the workflow
+   - The workflow skips data analysis and monologue generation
+   - Only the voice audio is regenerated with new settings
+   - Music audio and text outputs remain unchanged
-5. Results are displayed in the Generation tab with:
+6. Results are displayed in the Generation tab with:
-   - Audio players for voice and music (local files)
+   - Audio players for voice and music
-   - Text outputs from speechwriter and acting coach
+   - Debriefing monologue text output
    - Markdown retrospective analysis
-6. The workflow maintains state across executions via the cached `LocalWorkflowExecutor`
+7. The workflow maintains state across executions via the cached `LocalWorkflowExecutor`

 ### Workflow Pipeline